-Here’s a little bit more about myself and what brought me to create this space.
+Here’s a little bit more about myself and what brought me to Chinese Medicine.

 How did you get into acupuncture?